 For example, simple dietary changes can make all the difference in your circulation, your hormonal balance, your digestive system, and your clear-headedness.
 Prescribed exercises can keep your joints flexible and pain-free.
 Guidance in stress management can improve the way you sleep, boost the energy you bring to each day, and normalize your entire body chemistry.

 Why It’s Needed

 Good health is not only important to ourselves as individuals.
 It’s also critically important to the people that depend on us.
 When mom or dad aren’t able to get to work, the whole family feels it.
 When our older parents or loved ones have health problems, it’s usually family caregivers that carry the load of the extra care – and the extra costs that go with it.
 More than 40 million Americans fit into this adult medicine category.

 The effects of poor senior health can ripple through the entire family.
 According to AARP, “more than half of family caregivers have to take time off from their main job, reduce hours at work or quit their jobs altogether to accommodate their responsibilities” in taking care of a senior loved one.
 While many seniors need specialized care, an adult medicine specialist can be an effective “head coach” in diagnosing problems and offering strategies, treatments, and referrals.

 How Do I Get Started?

 The first step in achieving the health and wellness we all aspire to is knowing that help is just a phone call away.
 Visit us today at Southside Medical Center in Atlanta, GA, where we partner with you to create a game plan for optimum health.
-Call us today to schedule a consultation!
+Call us today to schedule adult medicine consultation!